 CHCBP is a premium-based plan that offers temporary transitional health coverage for 18 to 36 months after TRICARE eligibility ends.
 It acts as a bridge between military health benefits and your new civilian health plan.
 It is a healthcare program intended to provide you with continuous healthcare coverage on a temporary basis following your loss of military benefits.

-SHCP offers benefits for services provided by civilian doctors.
-Active duty service members whose duty assignment is within 50 miles of a military hospital or clinic may be eligible for care under SHCP.
+SHCP provides coverage for services provided by civilian doctors.
+Active Duty Service Members (ADSMs) whose duty assignment is within 50 miles of a military hospital or clinic may be eligible for care under SHCP.

 SHCP covers any healthcare service as long as the military hospital or clinic refers the patient or the military Service Point-of-Contact (SPOC) authorizes the care.
-For covered services, active duty service members do not pay cost-shares, copayments or annual deductibles.
-The SPOC also acts as a liaison between the active duty service member and all members of the healthcare process, from the civilian healthcare professional to the claims processor.
+For covered services, ADSMs do not pay cost-shares, copayments or annual deductibles.
+The SPOC also acts as a liaison between the ADSM and all members of the healthcare process, from the civilian healthcare professional to the claims processor.

 For those who qualify, TRICARE ECHO provides benefits not available through the basic TRICARE program, including: